Code-Institute-Solutions/churnometer/README.md

 1. Open a new terminal and `pip3 install -r requirements.txt`

-1. In the terminal type `pip3 install jupyter`
+1. In the terminal, type `pip3 install jupyter`

-1. In the terminal type `jupyter notebook --NotebookApp.token='' --NotebookApp.password=''` to start the jupyter server.
+1. In the terminal, type `jupyter notebook --NotebookApp.token='' --NotebookApp.password=''` to start the jupyter server.

 1. Open port 8888 preview or browser

-1. Open the jupyter_notebooks directory in the jupyter webpage that has opened and click on the notebook you want to open.
+1. Open the jupyter_notebooks directory in the jupyter webpage that has opened, and click on the notebook you want to open.

 1. Click the button Not Trusted and choose Trust.

 Note that the kernel says Python 3.
-It inherits from the workspace so it will be Python-3.8.18 as installed by our template.
-To confirm this you can use `! python --version` in a notebook code cell.
+It inherits from the workspace, so it will be Python-3.8.18 as installed by our template.
+To confirm this, you can use `! python --version` in a notebook code cell.

 Your workspace is now ready to use.
 When you want to return to this project, you can find it in your Cloud IDE Dashboard.
 You should only create 1 workspace per project.